Amended 2018 General Session

-(a) There is created a rate committee, which shall consist of the executive directors of seven state agencies that use services and pay rates to one of the department internal service funds, or their designee, appointed by the governor for a two-year term.
+(a) There is created a rate committee consisting of the executive directors, commissioners, or superintendents of seven state agencies, which may include the State Board of Education, that use services and pay rates to one of the department internal service funds, or their designee, that the governor appoints for a two-year term.

 (i) Of the seven state agencies represented on the rate committee under Subsection (1)(a), only one of the following may be represented on the committee, if at all, at any one time:

 (A) the Governor's Office of Management and Budget; or

 (ii) The department may not have a representative on the rate committee.

 (i) The committee shall elect a chair from its members.